Pictured above: Oblongleaf twinflower (Dyschoriste oblongifolia) by Stacey Matrazzo. Click on terms for botanical definitions. View post as a PDF.

 Growth habit: 6–10” and sprawling

-Garden tips: Twinflower is exceptionally adaptable to the home garden.
-Plants should be spaced between 18 and 24” apart in order to cover an area effectively.
-It will spread rapidly by underground runners and from seeds, which are dispersed when the seed capsules split open.
+Garden tips: Oblongleaf twinflower is exceptionally adaptable to the home garden.
+It has an extended bloom period and will spread rapidly by underground runners and self-sown seed, making it an excellent, easy-to-care-for groundcover.
+Planting in partial shade will result in less dense coverage.
 Although drought tolerant, extended dry periods will harm the plant; it will be necessary to water occasionally.
+Oblongleaf twinflower is not salt tolerant, making it a poor candidate for coastal landscapes.

 Oblongleaf twinflower plants are often available from nurseries that specialize in Florida native plants.
 Visit www.PlantRealFlorida.org to find a nursery in your area.